NCIP/gdc-docs/docs/Data_Transfer_Tool/Release_Notes/GDC_Data_Transfer_Tool_Release_Notes.md

 ### New Features and Changes

-* Improvements to command line interface to improve usability
+* Usability improvements to command line interface
 * Updated help menus
 * Warning on insecure token file permissions
 * Validation of upload manifest against new upload manifest YAML schema